This article by Jerry Cates was first published on 25 December 2014, and last revised on 28 March 2022. © Bugsinthenews Vol. 15:12(02):

 It is natural to suppose that having a pest management issue diagnosed by a forensic pest manager costs more.
 Because most forensic pest inspections require added training and equipment, a nominal inspection fee may be charged, particularly if the inspection results in a recommendation that no treatment is appropriate or necessary.
-Often, when it is explained, prior to an inspection visit, that a small inspection fee — to defray the costs incurred by the investigator to come to the site and perform the inspection — will be incurred, the prospective client will remark that most exterminators perform bed bug inspections for free.
+Often, though, when it is explained prior to an inspection visit that a small inspection fee — to defray the costs incurred by the investigator to come to the site and perform the inspection — will be incurred, the prospective client will complain that most exterminators perform bed bug inspections for free.

 A forensic pest investigator must, by definition, render a thoroughly objective analysis.
 We at EntomoBiotics Inc. know from experience that 30-40% of the inspections we perform will find that no bed bugs are present at the inspection site.
-When that happens, another agent — which either requires no treatment at all, or which can be treated using inexpensive classical pesticidal methods — is implicated in the skin lesions the client is experiencing.
+When that happens, another agent — which either requires no treatment at all, or which can be handled merely with habitat-modifications — is implicated in the skin lesions the client is experiencing.
 Forensic investigators know what to look for and where to look, and are most capable of finding and identifying the actual cause of the sufferer’s skin lesions.
 Once that is done, appropriate remedies can be formulated and carried out.
 Then, both the inspector and the client can rejoice, together, knowing the real problem has been addressed.